 The asynchronous motor is based on the currents induced in the rotor from the stator's magnetic field; that's why it's called an induction machine.

-In order to induce an electric current in the rotor it is necessary that the rotor is subjected to a variation of the magnetic flux generated by the stator at the frequency of power, or synchronism, the rotor is demagnetized when it reaches the synchronism, since does not see magnetic flux variation.
+In order to induce an electric current in the rotor, it is necessary for the rotor to be subjected to a variation in the magnetic flux generated by the stator at the supply frequency, or synchronism.
+Consequently, the rotor demagnetizes when it reaches synchronism since it does not see magnetic flux variation.

 The classification between different types of asynchronous motors depends on the voltage of the alternating current that is used:

-The voltages in each phase in this case are equal to the result of dividing the line voltage for the root of three.
+The voltages in each phase in this case are equal to the result of dividing the line voltage by the root of three.
 For example, if the line voltage is 400 volts, then the voltage of each phase is 230 volts.

 The squirrel cage motor is a type of asynchronous motor that uses a rotor called a squirrel cage rotor.
 This type of rotor is made up of a series of bars arranged in the grooves of the rotor ring, joined at their ends to two rings.
 The starting torque is small and the current they absorb is high.

 The vast majority of asynchronous motors are squirrel cage motors.

 The wound rotor motor is a type of alternating current electric motor.
 In this type of motor the rotor ring grooves are inserted into the windings joined by a common point.
 This type of motor has copper rings, called slip rings, that rotate with the shaft making contact between it and some brushes that will allow the rotor windings to be connected to the outside.